Glass Spider Tour: Rehearsals

 Bowie assembled his band in early 1987 and were joined on stage by five dancers who were choreographed by Bowie's long-time friend Toni Basil.
 The band and the dancers spent time in 12-hour-a-day rehearsals in New York before moving on to Europe.
 Bowie shot the video for his single "Time Will Crawl" during these rehearsals; it previewed some of the elaborate dance routines that were used during performances of "Loving the Alien" (1985), "Fashion" (1980) and "Sons of the Silent Age" (1977).
 Bowie described his rehearsal routine:

 Rehearsals with the full Spider set were staged in Rotterdam's Ahoy arena starting on 18 May before moving to De Kuip stadium for the dress rehearsals (27 and 28 May).
 Due to relatively easy access to the venues during rehearsals, fans knew what the set list for the show would be before the tour even opened.

 Bowie stated that he was looking for dancers who did not look like typical MTV dancers and who knew both American street-dancing and European performance art.
 Originally Bowie had hoped to have Édouard Lock of La La La Human Steps be involved in the show, but the group was booked with other commitments.
-Bowie later lamented that the Tour may have been viewed differently if La La La Human Steps had been involved: "It would have been a different ballgame."
+Three years later, Bowie lamented that the tour may have been received more positively if La La La Human Steps had been involved: "It would have been a different ballgame."
 La La La Human Steps would provide the choreography for Bowie's next tour, the Sound+Vision Tour of 1990.